TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Matt believes that diversity begets identity and progress.
 “The more diverse the community you get to define yourself in and through, the more I think you emerge with a strong self-identity and confidence.
 And confidence, belief, faith, whatever you want to call it: above all things, it is what helps us push the whole world forward.”

-Nahal cites the accepting and loving UWC community as being instrumental in his ability to feel part of a global community.
+Nahal cites the accepting and loving UWC community as instrumental in his ability to feel part of a global community.
 “My lifestyle since UWC has been full of displacement and new contexts, and yet this network has kept me grounded and balanced in a way that defies distance and time.”

 Challenges to Studying at UWC

 Nahal, as an Iranian immigrant to Australia, felt something similar.
-“I was representing Australia (and for the first time in my life actually feeling Australian), and particularly happy to tell a different story of my country - an immigrant one—while also being the only Iranian on campus.
+“I was representing Australia (and for the first time in my life actually feeling Australian), and particularly happy to tell a different story of my country - an immigrant one — while also being the only Iranian on campus.
 Though this was a relatively easy position to be in, issues of figuring out where I belonged culturally were still sometimes challenging.”

 “Because our identities were inextricably tied up with our national backgrounds, sensitive international conflicts challenged those who were deeply affected by them to separate their individual classmates and friends from the political positions they opposed,” says Nahal.